vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/07/030_anjanam/_index.md

 +++
 ## Comment
 Not found in Pāipp.
-Used by Kāuç.
+Used by Kāuś.
 (54. 6) in the godāna ceremony, to accompany the anointing of the youth's eyes.
 Vāit.
-(10. 5) makes it accompany, in the paçubandha, the anointing of the sacrificial post.
+(10. 5) makes it accompany, in the paśubandha, the anointing of the sacrificial post.

 ## Translations